 A list of the matters over which the Board has jurisdiction is at 5 CFR 1201.3.

-Generally, the protections may be asserted in: employee appeals to MSPB as part of an agency’s adverse action against an employee, known as “Chapter 77” appeals; actions instituted by the Office of Special Counsel; an “individual right of action” case before the MSPB, which is allowed if the appellant first filed a complaint with the Office of Special Counsel and the Special Counsel did not seek corrective action from the Board; or grievances brought by the employee under negotiated grievance procedures (see Appeal Procedures, below).
+Generally, the protections may be asserted in: employee appeals to MSPB as part of an agency’s adverse action against an employee; actions instituted by the Office of Special Counsel; an “individual right of action” case before the MSPB, which is allowed if the appellant first filed a complaint with the Office of Special Counsel and the Special Counsel did not seek corrective action from the Board; or grievances brought by the employee under negotiated grievance procedures (see Appeal Procedures, below).

-- created a two-year pilot program of allowing appeals of MSPB final decisions to a regional circuit court rather than only to the U.S. Court of Appeals for the Federal Circuit;
+• created a pilot program, later made permanent by P.L.
+115-195 of 2018, of allowing appeals of MSPB final decisions to a regional circuit court rather than only to the U.S. Court of Appeals for the Federal Circuit;

-- made it easier for OSC to discipline those responsible for illegal retaliation by modifying burdens of proof for reprisal and ending OSC’s prior liability for attorney fees of government managers if OSC did not prevail in a disciplinary action; and
+• made it easier for OSC to discipline those responsible for illegal retaliation by modifying burdens of proof for reprisal and ending OSC’s prior liability for attorney fees of government managers if OSC did not prevail in a disciplinary action;

 Covered Personnel Actions—Covered personnel actions include such actions as appointments, promotions, discipline, details, transfers, reassignments, reinstatement, restoration, re-employment, performance evaluations, decisions concerning pay, benefits and awards, decisions concerning education or training that may reasonably be expected to lead to a personnel action, decisions to order psychiatric testing or examination, and any other significant change in duties, responsibilities, or working conditions.
 (Note: The decision by an agency to revoke a security clearance—even when that clearance is a required condition of employment—is not subject to review by the Special Counsel or adjudication by MSPB.
-See below for protections under a 2012 White House directive.)
+See below for administrative protections.)

 Protected Disclosures—A protected disclosure is one that shows: